Livingstone Online: An Introduction

-Livingstone Online is a digital museum and library that allows users to encounter the written, visual, and material legacies of the famous Victorian explorer David Livingstone (1813-73).
-The site draws on recent scholarship and international collaboration to restore one of the British Empire's most iconic figures to the many historical and cultural contexts in which he worked, traveled, and is remembered.
+Livingstone Online is a digital museum and library that allows users to encounter the written, visual, and material legacies of the famous Victorian explorer, missionary, and abolitionist David Livingstone (1813-73).
+The site draws on recent scholarship and international collaboration to restore one of the British Empire's most iconic figures to the many historical and cultural contexts in which he worked, traveled, and is remembered, and to rethink and reevaluate his place in those contexts.

 Since 2004, Livingstone Online has established itself as a leading academic resource for the study of African history, the British Empire, nineteenth-century intercultural encounters, and digital humanities practice.
 The site's digital collection of high-resolution manuscript images and critically-edited transcriptions – 15,000 images and 780 transcriptions – is among the largest on the internet related to any single historical British visitor to Africa.

 Notebook entitled Copy from Observations of Kuzinga-Mubozwa Country, July-October 1868, by David Livingstone.
 Copyright David Livingstone Centre, Dr. Neil Imray Livingstone Wilson (as relevant), and University of Glasgow Photographic Unit.
 Creative Commons Attribution-NonCommercial 3.0 Unported

 Livingstone's manuscripts encompass a wide range of topics and hold educational value for diverse audiences.
 Livingstone Online unites these manuscripts – which otherwise hide from view in libraries and archives around the world – for the first time ever.
 Our site also publishes a wide assortment of illustrative materials associated with representing Livingstone and his world.

 Livingstone Online encourages study and discussion of Livingstone's ideas and key aspects of nineteenth-century global history through a site design that is simple and intuitive, yet also elegant and visually enriching.
 The site publishes important research on Livingstone's legacy and contexts, and explores the many ways his ideas have circulated over time.
 By applying cutting-edge spectral imaging technology, the site open new frontiers in the study of nineteenth-century travel manuscripts and their material history.